betagouv/aides-jeunes/README.md

 npm install
 ```

+This command may be necessary for kerberos package:
+`sudo apt-get install libkrb5-dev`

 ## Openfisca

 :warning: As of now, python3.9 is not yet compatible with all python packages used in Openfisca.
 It is recommend to use a lower version such as `3.8.6`.